Menu Close

 5. Hälsingegårdarna

 • What?
-A total of seven 19th century farms, all located in Hälsingland.
+In total seven health farms from the 19th century, all located in Hälsingland.
 Of the 100 or so Hälsingland farms that exist, these are the best examples.

 • Why World Heritage?
 "An extraordinary combination of timber construction and folk art traditions, the wealth and social status of the independent farmers who built them."